Projective modules for the symmetric group and Young's seminormal form: The conjecture and the LLT-algorithm

 where $ n_{\lambda \mu}(q)$ is as in Theorem {\ref{expansionGlobal}} and $ m_{\lambda \mu}$ as in Theorem {\ref{expansion}}.
 In particular $ n_{\lambda \mu}(1) $ is a nonnegative integer. \end{conj}

-{\bf Remark.} Our main interest in studying the Conjecture comes from Theorem {\ref{mainJames}} below, which shows that it implies James's Conjecture.
-In particular, our Conjecture cannot hold outside the region of validity of James' Conjecture.
-In the next section we give strong experimental evidence in favor of the Conjecture, see Theorem {\ref{gap}} below.
-Still, this evidence does not reach the limits of the region of validity of James' Conjecture as stated in [Ja] (that is $n < p^2 $) and so we must acknowledge that the proposed region of validity of our Conjecture is only loosely founded.
+{\bf Remark.} Our main interest in studying the conjecture comes from Theorem {\ref{mainJames}} below, which shows that it implies James's conjecture, by which we mean that the decomposition numbers for $ \F \Si_n $ and $ {\cal H}_n(\xi) $ coincide.
+As already mentioned in the introduction, Williamson has announced counterexamples to this statement within the region $n < p^2 $ suggested by James in [Ja], and so we refrain from speculating on the region of validity of the conjecture.
+In the next section we do give strong experimental evidence in favor of the conjecture, see Theorem {\ref{gap}} below.
+Still, this evidence does not approach the order of the smallest counterexample given by Williamson.